Duck porridge is commonly sold together with duck rice in Singapore.

 - Wash the duck, cut into bite-sized pieces

-- Parboil the duck pieces (Skip Step 2 and 3 if you are using leftover duck)
+- Parboil the duck pieces (skip Step 2 and 3 if you are using leftover duck)

 - Heat the cooking oil in a wok, fry the taro till it is done